jewelsofthought/neshama/site/posts/neshama/Neshama Thoughts.md

 During the growing phase , your gift is your tool.
 If it becomes a weapon, then you will live by the rule of the sword.

 Your eldership is obtained/received/ordained when you gain the wisdom of your gift.
 Which is expressed in gratitude: "I have been granted my portion."
 That is "I have been blessed with the gift of ...".

+## To be religious

+To be religious means to have an intuitive feeling of the unity of everything (that is Ha'Shem).
+G-d is the name we give to this unity.
+And so we gather around the call of the _Shma_, just as the people were called by the _shofar_ in times of old.